Capability-Wise/Capability-Wise.github.io/index.md

 # Digital Transformation..

 ..is more that just creating new websites and APIs.
-Digital transformation is about revisiting the goal you want to achieve and establishing the right capabilities to deliver against those goals.
+Digital transformation is about reimagining the way you delivery services to your customers and establishing the right capabilities to consistently exceed their expectations.

 <br/>
 Digital transformation should turn you current business processes on their head and ensure that you are delighting your customers.